loroldoesmath/eeg-sd-ped/README.md

 - **Real-time Monitoring**: Develop a real-time monitoring system for continuous EEG streaming and seizure detection.

 ## Acknowledgments
-This project was inspired by Elianna, who has given me so much hope for the future of this world just by being born.
+This project is dedicated to Elianna, who has given me so much hope for the future of this world just by being born.